Bill Pringle

 There are several PDF readers that you can install on your handheld.
 The advantage of PDF documents is that you can have nice looking documents, but usually you cannot make any changes to these documents.

-If you have a Palm based handheld, or can install a Palm reader for your handheld, you can take advantage of all the Palm Pilot documents that are available.
+Back when I had a Palm based handheld, I could take advantage of all the Palm Pilot documents that are available.
 A great place to find these documents is Memoware.
+Fortunately, you can convert Palm documents to epub documents, and read them on your handheld.

 There are also eBook readers available for most handhelds.
 Many come with a library that allows you to select books to download to your handheld.
 Some will also let you download your own eBooks to your handheld.
 That is the type of reader you need if you want to install your own content.
 Like PDF readers, you can have nice looking documents, but you usually can't make any changes to the content on the handheld, but you can make changes at the source and regenerate the document.
 (I will frequently do this when I find typos in an eBook.)

-If you want to install eBooks on your handheld, you need to get a program that creates eBooks.
+If you want to make and install eBooks on your handheld, you need to get a program that creates eBooks.
 The program that I use is Calibre, which runs on Windows, Mac, and Linux.
 Calibre can convert HTML (web pages) as well as text files to eBooks.
-I find that the easiest way to get a good eBook is to convert a web page.
+It can also convert Palm and Blackberry documents to epub.
+Calibre also comes with an epub viewer so that you can view eBooks on your computer.

 When you first install Calibre, click on the "Preferences" option and select a location where you will store the eBooks.
 The steps you should take to create an eBook are: